On 22 February 2022 the Sex Work Decriminalisation Bill 2021 was passed by Victorian Parliament. The new legislation will decriminalise sex work by:

 - Repealing public health offences associated with sex work

-Decriminalisation will occur in two stages
+Decriminalisation occurred in two stages

 Regulating the sex work industry